dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Sample input data needed to run the use case should be provided.
 Please try to limit the input data to the minimum that is needed to demonstrate the use case effectively.
-GRIB2 files can be pared down to only contain the fields and/or vertical levels that are needed using `wgrib2 <https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/>`_.
+GRIB2 files can be pared down to only contain the fields and/or vertical levels that are needed for using `wgrib2 <https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/>`_.

 Example: To create a file called subset.grib2 that only contains TMP data from